arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 - SDA
 - SCL

-**Please note:** as A4/A5 is connected to the main I²C bus, these should not be used as ADC inputs whenever the bus is in use.
-You can however connect I²C devices to each of these pins and connector simultaneously.
+**Please note:** as A4/A5 is connected to the main I2C bus, these should not be used as ADC inputs whenever the bus is in use.
+You can however connect I2C devices to each of these pins and connector simultaneously.

 ## Power Options

 Power can either be supplied via the VIN pin, or via USB-C® connector.
-If power is supplied via VIN, the ISL854102FRZ buck converter steps the voltage down to 5V.
+If power is supplied via VIN, the ISL854102FRZ buck converter steps the voltage down to 5 V.

 Both VUSB and VIN pins are connected to the ISL854102FRZ buck converter, with Schottky diodes in place for reverse polarity & overvoltage protection respectively.

-Power via USB supplies about ~4.7V (due to Schottky drop) to the RA4M1 MCU.
+Power via USB supplies about ~4.7 V (due to Schottky drop) to the RA4M1 MCU.

-The linear regulator (SGM2205-3.3XKC3G/TR) converts 5V from either the buck converter or USB, and provides 3.3V to a number of components, including the ESP32-S3 module.
+The linear regulator (SGM2205-3.3XKC3G/TR) converts 5 V from either the buck converter or USB, and provides 3.3 V to a number of components, including the ESP32-S3 module.

 ### Power Tree